nafizfouad/DormHub-University-Residence-Made-Easy/README.md

 Hall staff can easily add students to the system, maintaining accurate records of residents and their relevant information.

+### 3. Room Allocation

+The system automates the allocation of rooms to students based on predefined criteria, optimizing occupancy and ensuring fair distribution.

-### 3. Complaint Management
+### 4. Complaint Management

 Students can submit complaints regarding facilities or services through the system, which hall staff can promptly address and resolve.

-### 4. Service Requests
+### 5. Service Requests

 Students can request various services, such as maintenance or cleaning, through the system, allowing hall staff to efficiently manage and fulfill these requests.

+### 6. Notify for Upcoming Due Payment

+The system provides a feature to notify students of upcoming due payments, ensuring timely reminders to avoid any delays or missed payments.
+This proactive approach helps students manage their finances effectively and maintain compliance with hall regulations.

-### 5. Online Payment
+### 7. Online Payment

 The system facilitates online payment of monthly seat fees, providing students with a convenient and secure method to fulfill their financial obligations.

-### 6. Room Swap Requests
+### 8. Room Swap Requests

 Students can request room swaps within the system, specifying their preferences and reasons for the swap.

-### 7. Processing Room Swap Requests
+### 9. Processing Room Swap Requests

 Hall staff can review and process room swap requests, considering factors such as availability, preferences, and eligibility.

-### 8. Room Allocation

-The system automates the allocation of rooms to students based on predefined criteria, optimizing occupancy and ensuring fair distribution.

-### 9. Visitor Entry Logs
+### 10. Visitor Entry Logs

 Hall staff can maintain detailed logs of visitor entries, recording information such as visitor identity, purpose of visit, and duration of stay for security and administrative purposes.

-## Actors:
+## Actors

 ### 1. Admin